Life-accelerating Technology:

 3. Incorporate Strength and Balance Exercises

-Staying active is key to maintaining muscle strength and balance, which are vital for using a prosthetic limb effectively.
+However, staying active is key to maintaining muscle strength and balance, which are vital for using a prosthetic limb effectively.
 Also, simple strength and balance exercises or working with a physical therapist can greatly enhance your ability to navigate with a prosthetic.

 4. Use Mobility Aids When Needed